flairysky/secretsobservatory/posts/poem_preface.md

 categories: ["Learning", "Teaching", "Mathematics"]
 excerpt: "A poem"
 ---
->>> A life is a tragedy on close up and a comedy in longshot | Charlie Chaplin (quote made famous by Sir Rowan Atkinson)
+>>> A life is a tragedy on close up and a comedy in longshot. | Charlie Chaplin (quote made famous by Sir Rowan Atkinson)

 As the quote by two of my favorite geniuses shows, life is, for the most part, about our perspective on things — and it’s no different in mathematics.